MEMF Workshop with David Hatcher

 This course offers viol players the chance to explore consort repertoire from the viol’s Golden Age and to improve their technique along the way, with Joanna Levine and Richard Boothby of Fretwork.

-El Parnasso Hyspano - indigenous Latin American music workshop for singers and continuo, details to be confirmed.
+El Parnasso Hyspano - indigenous Latin American music workshop for singers and continuo.

 Advanced.
 Run by Jacqui Robertson-Wade and Alison Kinder.